 - Make a few copies and post them on your writing board or put them in a WRITING CENTER as TOPICS.

-- Writing predictable sentences: I see the snowman.
+- Writing PREDICTABLE SENTENCES: Using known word sentence stems, students write sentences. the focus is fluency and sentence mechanics.
+I see the snowman.
 I see the boots.
 I see the icicles.

 - Creating a 4 SQUARE and writing a topic sentence and 4 supporting details: What do I wear?
 Here is my coat.
 Here is my scarf.
 Here is my red hat.
 Where are my ear muffs?